 - Like the Draymond Green case, Khris Middleton received votes as a guard and forward in 2020.
 He had more total points than Ben Simmons and Russell Westbrook but did not make it to an All-NBA team.
 Simmons and Westbrook received votes solely as guards and made it to the third team.

-- LeBron James has a record of 17 All-NBA selections.
+No products found. has a record of 17 All-NBA selections.
 Kareem Abdul-Jabbar, Tim Duncan, and Kobe Bryant had 15.

 - James is also the all-time leader for first-team selections with 13.
 Bryant and Karl Malone trail with 11.

 - James and Malone were selected to a record 11 consecutive first-team selections.
 Malone was in from the 1988-89 season to 1998-99.
 James’ time was from 2007-08 to 2017-18.